 You can check your symptoms with the CDC’s Coronavirus Self-Checker.

-Your healthcare provider will look at the risk for COVID in your community and will ask about your symptoms.
-He or she will also ask about your recent travel and contact with sick people.
-If your healthcare provider thinks you may have the COVID-19 virus, he or she will work closely with your local health department to see if you should be tested.
-Follow all instructions from your healthcare provider.
+Your healthcare provider will look at the risk for COVID-19 in your community and with your contacts and travel, and will ask about your symptoms.
+If your healthcare provider thinks you may have the COVID-19 virus, they will suggest testing for the virus Follow all instructions from your healthcare provider.
 COVID-19 is diagnosed by:

 Diagnostic test.
 Diagnostic tests tell if you have a current COVID-19 infection.
-There are two types of diagnostic tests:
+There are 2 types of diagnostic tests:

 Viral (molecular) test.
-You may also hear it called RT-PCR test.
+You may also hear it called a PCR or RT-PCR test.
 Viral tests are very accurate.
 A viral test looks for the SARS-CoV-2 virus's genetic material.
-A viral test can also detect COVID-19 variants.
 There are a few ways to do this.
 A nose-throat swab may be wiped inside your nose to the very back of your throat.
 Other tests are either done by nose or throat swab.
 Or a sample of your saliva may be taken.
 Availability of tests vary by location.
 Depending on the test, some results are back within about 30 minutes.
 Some tests must be sent to a lab and can take several days before the results are back.
 Home test kits are now available but vary by location.
 Some need a prescription.
 Some kits get results quickly at home.
 Others must be sent to a lab for the results.

 Antigen test.
 This looks for proteins from the SARS-CoV-2 virus.
-This is done by a nose or a nose-throat swab.
-Depending on the test, some results are back within an hour.
+This is done by a nose or throat swab, or sometimes by saliva.
+Depending on the test, some results are back in about 15 to 30 minutes.
 Positive results are highly accurate, but false positives can happen, especially in places where few people have the virus.
 Antigen tests are more likely to miss a COVID-19 infection than a viral (molecular) test.
 If your antigen test is negative but you have symptoms of COVID-19, your healthcare provider may order a viral test.

 If your healthcare provider thinks or confirms that you have COVID-19, you may have other tests.
 These tests may include:

 Antibody blood test.
-Antibody tests are being looked at to find out if a person has previously been infected with the virus and may now have antibodies in their blood to give some immunity.
+Antibody tests can be done to find out if a person has recently been infected with the virus.
 The accuracy and availability of antibody tests vary.
 An antibody test may not be able to show if you have a current infection because it can take up to a few weeks after infection to make antibodies.
-It's not yet known how long immunity lasts after being infected with the virus.
+Current antibody tests can't tell whether you are immune from COVID-19 and are not approved to test for immunity.

 Sputum culture.
 A small sample of mucus coughed from your lungs (sputum) may be collected if you have a moist cough.
 It may be checked for the virus or to look for pneumonia.